-Dr. Tammy Barry joined the Graduate School as associate dean in November 2019.
-In this role, Dr. Barry’s responsibilities include overseeing the Graduate School function of program assessment and review, representing the Graduate School on the Accreditation, Assessment and Academic program review Committee (AAAC), and working with the Provost’s office to meet the needs of institutional accreditation processes, among other duties.
+Dr. Barry first joined the Graduate School as associate dean in November 2019, with responsibilities that included overseeing the Graduate School function of program assessment and review, representing the Graduate School on the Committee on Institutional Accreditation and Program Assessment, and working with the Provost’s office to meet the needs of institutional accreditation processes, among other duties.

-Dr. Barry is a professor in the Department of Psychology, where she has served as the director of the clinical psychology doctoral program since joining WSU in fall 2015.
-Dr. Barry’s research focuses on biologically-based and contextual correlates of child externalizing behaviors, including attention-deficit/hyperactivity disorder (ADHD), aggression, and disruptive behaviors associated with autism.
+Dr. Barry is a professor in the Department of Psychology, where she served as the director of the clinical psychology doctoral program from fall 2015 to summer 2020.
+Dr. Barry’s research focuses on biologically-based and contextual correlates of child externalizing behaviors, including attention-deficit/hyperactivity disorder (ADHD), aggression, and disruptive behaviors associated with autism spectrum disorder.
 Factors examined in Dr. Barry’s Child Externalizing Behaviors Lab include neuropsychological functioning/endophenotypes, child temperament, parental psychopathology/stress, parenting practices, SES/neighborhood characteristics, and individual difference factors—all from a developmental psychopathology perspective through both cross-sectional and longitudinal studies.
 A second line of Dr. Barry’s research also focuses on the measurement and latent structure of externalizing behavior disorders, such as ADHD and oppositional defiant disorder.
-Thus far, Dr. Barry has served as the committee chair and advisor for 22 doctoral students and has been a member of an additional 60 graduate student committees.
+Thus far, Dr. Barry has served as the committee chair and advisor for 24 doctoral students and has been a member of an additional 80 graduate student committees.
 She has also chaired 15 undergraduate theses and senior projects.
-Dr. Barry has published over 75 peer-reviewed papers and other scholarly works and has over 200 research conference presentations.
+Dr. Barry has published over 75 peer-reviewed papers and other scholarly works and has approximately 250 research conference presentations.
 Her research has been funded by the National Institute of Child Health and Human Development, U.S. Department of Health and Human Services, Administration for Children and Families, Department of Justice, and several private foundations.

 In recent years, Dr. Barry has focused primarily on graduate teaching, including a course on cognitive and neuropsychological assessment, and supervising doctoral students in their assessment practicum in the WSU Psychology Clinic.
 In the past, in addition to providing ongoing clinical supervision, Dr. Barry has taught graduate courses in both adult and child cognitive assessment, teaching of psychology, child psychopathology, and clinical neuropsychology.
 She also has taught undergraduate courses in general/introductory psychology, abnormal psychology, lifespan developmental psychology, personality, honors research forum, and honors thesis prospectus writing.
 For several years, she also provided GRE preparation for McNair Scholars during their summer institute.

 Dr. Barry has a long history of University service and leadership.
 Since beginning at WSU in 2015, Dr. Barry has served in numerous such roles, including the Faculty Senate and Faculty Senate Steering Committee.
 She has co-chaired the Faculty Senate’s Research and Arts Committee and two University-wide task forces.
-She also serves on the national Board of Directors of the Council of University Directors of Clinical Psychology, for which she has been given a Distinguished Service Award and was recently elected the Secretary for the council.
+She also served as an elected member and Secretary on the national Board of Directors of the Council of University Directors of Clinical Psychology, for which she was given a Distinguished Service Award.
 She has been recognized at WSU with an Exceptional Service Award from the Office of Research and an Institutional Service Award from the College of Arts and Sciences.

 Education and Previous Positions